Eating & Body Image

-- Counseling and Consultation Service (CCS) offers individual and group therapy and nutritional counseling.
-Call us at tel:614-292-5766 to schedule a phone screening.
-We will help you determine your treatment needs.
+- Counseling and Consultation Service (CCS) offers individual, group therapy and other mental health services.
+To get started, schedule a phone screening, and we will help you determine your treatment needs.

-- Student Wellness Center (SWC) offers nutritional counseling with a registered dietitian who is part of the OSU Eating Disorder Treatment Team.
+- Student Wellness Center (SWC) offers nutritional services with a registered dietitian who is part of the OSU Eating Disorder Treatment Team.

 - OSU Eating Disorder Treatment Team is a collaboration of healthcare professionals from CCS, SHS, and SWC to provide treatment services, support, and recommendations for OSU students.

-- Body Sense is an OSU student organization that strives to promote positive body/self-image for all men and women.
+- Body Sense is an OSU student organization that strives to promote positive body/self-image for all OSU students.